radiant-rstats/radiant/README.md

 Radiant works on Windows, Mac, or Linux.
 It can run without an Internet connection and no data will leave your computer.
 You can also run the app as a web application on a server.

-> **Note:** For Windows users with data that contain multibyte characters please make sure your data are in ANSI format so R(adiant) can load characters correctly.

 #### Reproducible

 To conduct high-quality analysis, simply saving output is not enough.
 You need the ability to reproduce results for the same data and/or when new data become available.
 Moreover, others may want to review your analysis and results.
 Save and load the state of the application to continue your work at a later time or on another computer.
 Share state-files with others and create reproducible reports using [Rmarkdown](http://rmarkdown.rstudio.com/).
 See also the section on `Saving and loading state` below